naisargi1101/Buffer-Overflow-Detection/README.md

 # Buffer-Overflow-Detection
 System to detect the buffer overflow in the source code.
 It takes source code in C/C++ language and check for 8 type of buffer overflow vulnerability.
+The 8 types are **Stack-based Buffer Overflow, Heap-based Buffer Overflow, Buffer Underwrite, Buffer Overread, Buffer Underread, Integer Overflow or Wraparound, Integer Underflow and Free of Pointer – not at Start of Buffer were analyzed. **

+This project is the implementation of a paper "An approach for predicting multiple-type overflow vulnerabilities based on combination features and a time series neural network algorithm" published by Z. Zheng, B. Zhang, Y. Liu, J. Ren, X. Zhao and Q. Wang in 2021.
+Here is the citation Z. Zheng, B. Zhang, Y. Liu, J. Ren, X. Zhao and Q. Wang, ”An approach for predicting multiple-type overflow vulnerabilities based on combination features and a time series neural network algorithm,” Computers Security, vol. 114, pp. 102572, 2022.
+DOI: 10.1016/j.cose.2021.10257